rokroskar/spark_workshop/README.md

 The course is split into two hands-on components:

 * The first consists of two sets of exercises demonstrating some features of the Python language useful for Spark applications, and a brief introduction to using Spark.
-* The second part is a "mini-project" to do some basic analysis of a text corpus, in this case the Gutenberg books project.
+* The second part is a series of "mini-projects" analyzing a text corpus, in this case the Gutenberg books project, and a Twitter dataset.
 This second part is meant to be run remotely on a Hadoop cluster with an underlying Hadoop Distributed Filesystem (HDFS).

 I recommend that you do the tutorial exercises first before attempting the Gutenberg corpus notebooks!